-Galway City Council restructured its finance section, with 8 staff working directly with businesses in difficulty, to develop payment plans.
-The Debt Management Section engages directly with businesses, to offer support to ensure they can meet their rate payments in a balanced way, and is focused on keeping lines of communication open with all ratepayers reducing rates on an annual basis has provided some degree of relief for the business community.
+Council Debt Management Service: Galway City Council restructured its finance section, with 8 staff working directly with businesses in difficulty, to develop payment plans.
+The Debt Management Section engages directly with businesses, to offer support to ensure they can meet their rate payments in a balanced way, and is focused on keeping lines of communication open with all ratepayers annual basis has provided some degree of relief for the business community.